-Major issues include drought, desertification, rising temperatures, natural disasters, pandemics as well as the loss of habitats and habitable and agricultural land.
-Increasing sea levels and severe weather events will impact human habitation, cause forced migration, change food production, habitat loss and the increasing loss of animals and fish stocks.
-All these will challenge the world’s health and economic systems, political boundaries, global communities, international law, geopolitical boundaries and our treatment of others and the natural world.
-Forced population movement and migrations caused by sea level rise as well as changes in disease patterns will compound these problems, particularly with a growing world population.
+This subject introduces Earth and Global Systems, climate mechanisms, ocean and atmospheric interactions and changes to those that will raise significant challenges for human survival.
+Major issues include drought, desertification, rising temperatures, natural disasters, pandemics, loss of habitats and agricultural land.
+Rising sea levels and severe weather events will impact human habitation, cause forced migration, change food production, habitat loss and loss of animals and fish stocks.
+These changes will challenge health and economic systems, geopolitical boundaries, global communities, international law, and our treatment of others and the natural world.
+Forced population movement and migrations as well as changes in disease patterns will compound these problems, particularly with a growing world population.
 The subject provides a broad background to climate change and its associated problems so that people can face their future with a greater understanding of how to tackle a changing world.

 |Faculty||Faculty of Society & Design|

-|Withdraw – Financial?||20/06/2020|
+|Withdraw – Financial?||11/06/2022|

-|Withdraw – Academic?||11/07/2020|
+|Withdraw – Academic?||02/07/2022|